-Emission Point(s) Applicable Requirement Condition Number Pollutant / Parameter Work Practice AA-001 40 CFR 63.11173(e); Subpart НННННН 4.1 HAPs Spray Coating Application Requirements 40 CFR 63.11173(f) and (g); Subpart HHHHHH 4.2 Personnel Training Requirements
+Emission Point(s) Applicable Requirement Condition Number Pollutant / Parameter Work Practice AA-200 40 CFR 63.11173(e); Subpart HHHHHH 4.1 HAPs Spray Coating Application Requirements 40 CFR 63.11173(f) and (g); Subpart HHHHHH 4.2 Personnel Training Requirements

-- 4.1 For Emission Point AA-001, the permittee shall comply with the following requirements: - (a) All painters must certify that they have completed training in the proper spray application of surface coatings and the proper set-up / maintenance of spray equipment.
-The minimum requirements for training and certification are described in Condition 4.2(a).
+4.1 For Emission Point AA-200, the permittee shall comply with the following requirements:

+(a) All painters must certify that they have completed training in the proper spray application of surface coatings and the proper set-up / maintenance of spray equipment.
+The minimum requirements for training and certification are outlined in Condition 4.2(a).

-The spray application of surface coatings is prohibited by persons who are not certified as having completed the training described in Condition 4.2(a).
+The spray application of surface coatings is prohibited by persons who are not certified as having completed the training outlined in Condition 4.2(a).

-- (b) All spray-applied coatings must be applied in a spray booth, preparation station, or mobile enclosure that meets the requirements specified in paragraph (b)(1) of this condition and one (1) of the requirements specified in paragraph (b)(2), (b)(3), or (b)(4) of this condition: - (1) All spray booths, preparation stations, and mobile enclosures must be fitted with a type of filter technology that is demonstrated to achieve at least ninety-eight (98) percent capture of paint overspray.
-The procedure used to demonstrate filter efficiency must be consistent with the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) Method 52.1 "Gravimetric and Dust-Spot Procedures for Testing Air-Cleaning Devices Used in General Ventilation for Removing Particulate Matter, June 4, 1992" (incorporated by reference see 40 CFR 63.14, Subpart).
+- (b) All spray-applied coatings must be applied in a spray booth, preparation station, or mobile enclosure that meets following requirements: - (1) All spray booths, preparation stations, and mobile enclosures must be fitted with a type of filter technology that is demonstrated to achieve at least ninetyeight (98) percent capture of paint overspray.
+The procedure used to demonstrate filter efficiency must be consistent with the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) Method 52.1 - "Gravimetric and Dust-Spot Procedures for Testing Air-Cleaning Devices Used in General Ventilation for Removing Particulate Matter" (June 4, 1992) (incorporated by reference - see 40 CFR 63.14, Subpart A).